Skip to main content

-Kubernetes Cluster Management with an AI Teammate
+AI Kubernetes Cluster Management Assistant

 Ranching.farm is not a replacement for Kubernetes, kubectl, GitOps, managed Kubernetes, or your observability stack.
-It is an AI Kubernetes assistant that helps engineers reason through cluster state, manifests, logs, and operational questions in plain English.
+It is an AI Kubernetes cluster management assistant that helps engineers reason through cluster state, manifests, logs, and operational questions in plain English.

 Where AI helps cluster management